jknightdoeswork/nightowlgames/_posts/2020-04-26-ball-trails-in-isoputt.md

 Additionally, I'm trying to make the ground look a bit more like grass.
 I think I have some further iteration to do on this... perhaps using a foliage texture for the brush on the ground.

-This post describes how I created this ball trail effect in [IsoPutt].
+This post describes how I created this ball trail effect in [IsoPutt] using the [Godot] engine.
 At a high level, it involves using barycentric coordinates to transform a world position into a uv coordinate, then uses a shader on the green with a decal map, two color indicies, and a palette texture in order to draw the trails.

 ![isoputt_ball_trail][isoputt_ball_trail]
 _The ball's touch darkens the green texture underneath it._